ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 ## How Could Mindfulness Help Me?

 Mindfulness is an inner capacity or resource that everyone can cultivate, and one that can be very helpful for overcoming suffering and achieving greater freedom and happiness.

 Of course, other important capacities and abilities, including emotion regulation skills and kindness and compassion toward oneself and others, are also necessary to overcome habitual patterns developed to cope with unwanted experiences and emotions.
-Mindfulness is *not* a 'miracle cure' that single-handedly eliminates suffering-causing habits of perceiving, thinking, feeling and behaving that may have been ingrained since childhood.
-Still, it can help a lot…
+Mindfulness is not a 'miracle cure' that single-handedly eliminates suffering-causing habits of perceiving, thinking, feeling and behaving that may have been ingrained since childhood.

+Still, it can help a lot, in a variety of ways...

 ### Reducing Unhelpful Response Patterns